elninotech/uppload/content/help/services/import-from-web-service/flipboard.md

 1. Find the Flipboard URL of your photo and copy it
 2. Click on the "Flipboard" button in the widget
 3. Paste the Flipboard URL in the textbox
-4. Click on the "Import from Flipboard" buttom
+4. Click on the "Import from Flipboard" button

 ## How do I find the Flipboard URL of an image?